Accounting software

 Learn More >EDI, or electronic data interchange, is often mistakenly used interchangeably with ACH and EFT.
 Find out how EDI payment differs from other types of payments.

-Learn More >An electronic funds transfer (EFT) payment is the process of moving money from one account to another, electronically.
+Learn More >An electronic funds transfer (EFT) is a secure and convenient way to transfer money from one bank account to another, without the need for physical checks or cash.
+Learn more with BILL.

-Learn More >Online bill pay is a service offered by a range of financial institutions and businesses for paying bills online.
+Learn More >Online bill pay services are offered by a range of financial institutions and businesses to help customers pay bills online easier and more efficiently.

 Learn More >What is a PayFac?
 A payment facilitator enables you to accept a variety of non-cash payments.
 Here's how it works and what features to look for.